gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 npm install –save-dev webpack express
 {% endhighlight %}

-So here we are, package.json has been updated, and node dependencies installed in "node_modules" directory.
+At this point, package.json has been updated (with --save), and node dependencies installed in "node_modules" directory. package.json must be added to version control so anyone can build your project.

 * A word about project structure, it has to be maven-compliant (keep in mind we have to build a portlet!) :
 <pre>